Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

+CCI between systems is essentially spectrum sharing between LEO SCSs and other systems, such as GEO SCSs and terrestrial mobile communication systems.
 An increasing number of LEO satellites has been deployed over the last few years, but the available radio spectrum remains limited.
-So LEO satellites require high spectral efficiency to address the spectrum scarcity problem.
-Furthermore, GEO SCSs have to coexist within the same spectrum in order to achieve this objective.
-Consequently, having high inter-system interference between LEO and GEO SCSs is unavoidable.
+So LEO SCSs require high spectral efficiency to address the spectrum scarcity problem.
+Furthermore, GEO SCSs have to coexist within the same spectrum to achieve this objective.
+Consequently, the high-level CCI between LEO and GEO SCSs is unavoidable.
 When LEO satellites \cite{NoNGEOYe} approach the equator, they tend to inflict increased interference upon GEO satellites operating within the same frequency band, as shown in Fig.~\ref{Onewebpitch}.
-According to current International Telecommunications Union (ITU) regulations, it is mandating to consider the spectrum sharing between GEO and LEO SCSs.
+According to current ITU regulations \cite{ITU1}, it is mandated to consider the spectrum sharing between GEO and LEO SCSs.
 LEO SCSs shall not impose unacceptable interference on GEO SCSs.
 In other words, GEO SCSs are regarded as the Primary User (PU), while LEO SCSs are regarded as the Secondary User (SU).
 Thus interference coordination is imperative for mitigating the interference.

-On the other hand, the next-generation networks will provide ubiquitous connectivity through the convergence of terrestrial systems, LEO SCSs, and GEO SCSs \cite{Shanzhichen6G}.
-However, the coexistence with LEO and GEO SCSs has to be carefully planned.
+{\it Lessons Learned:} The impact of CCI encountered by LEO SCSs is set to become more serious in the future, since the next-generation networks will provide ubiquitous connectivity through the convergence of terrestrial systems, LEO SCSs, and GEO SCSs \cite{Shanzhichen6G}.
+However, the coexistence of LEO SCSs and GEO SCSs has to be carefully planned.
 Adding terrestrial systems to the mix makes an already complicated picture more complex.